mindersec/minder/README.md

 ---
 # Getting Started (< 1 minute)

-Minder provides a "happy path" that guides you through the process of creating your first profile in Minder.
+Getting up and running with Minder takes under a minute and is as easy as:

+1. Installing Minder
+2. Logging in to Minder
+3. and running `minder quickstart` to create your first profile.

-In just a few seconds, you will register your repositories and enable secret scanning protection for all of them!
+In just a few seconds, you will register your repositories and enable secret scanning protection for all of them! 🤯

 <img src="https://github.com/stacklok/minder/assets/16540482/00646f28-2f48-43f2-bb2b-4a791782d7e3" width="80%"/>

 ## Installation

-You can install `minder` using one of the following methods:
+Choose your preferred method to install `minder`:

 ### MacOS (Homebrew)

+Make sure you have [Homebrew](https://brew.sh/) installed.

 ```bash
 brew install stacklok/tap/minder
 ```

 ### Windows (Winget)

+Make sure you have [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) installed.

 ```bash
 winget install stacklok.minder